 What is the purpose of this trial?

 This randomized phase III trial studies ipilimumab to see how well it works compared to high-dose interferon alfa-2b in treating patients with high-risk stage III-IV melanoma that has been removed by surgery.
-Monoclonal antibodies, such as ipilimumab, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
+Monoclonal antibodies, such as ipilimumab, may interfere with the ability of tumor cells to grow and spread.
 Interferon alfa-2b may interfere with the growth of tumor cells and slow the growth of melanoma and other cancers.
 It is not yet known whether ipilimumab is more effective than interferon alfa-2b in treating patients with melanoma.

 - National Cancer Institute (NCI)

 - Last Updated:

 - September 25, 2014